Location: Hallam Auditorium (Room 206) at NIMBioS

 The in-person workshops are presented using the Wide Area Classroom (WAC) training platform telecast to several satellite sites in the U.S., including NIMBioS.

-Oct.
-3-4: MPI - intended to give C and Fortran programmers a hands-on introduction to MPI programming.
-Both days are compact, to accommodate multiple time zones, but packed with useful information and lab exercises.
-Attendees will leave with a working knowledge of how to write scalable codes using MPI – the standard programming tool of scalable parallel computing.
-Workshop Flyer
+MPI.
+This session is intended to give C and Fortran programmers a hands-on introduction to MPI programming.
+Attendees leave with a working knowledge of how to write scalable codes using MPI, the standard programming tool of scalable parallel computing.

-November 7: GPU Programming Using OpenACC.
+GPU Programming Using OpenACC.
 OpenACC is the accepted standard using compiler directives to allow quick development of GPU capable codes using standard languages and compilers.
 It has been used with great success to accelerate real applications within very short development periods.
-This workshop assumed knowledge of either C or Fortran programming and had a hands-on component using the Bridges computing platform at the Pittsburgh Supercomputing Center.
-Workshop flyer
+This workshop assumes knowledge of either C or Fortran programming and has a hands-on component using the Bridges computing platform at the Pittsburgh Supercomputing Center.

 The National Science Foundation's Extreme Science and Engineering Discovery Environment (XSEDE) is a virtual organization of integrated advanced digital resources available to U.S. researchers.
 The workshops are co-organized by XSEDE and the Pittsburgh Supercomputing Center (PSC).